Tinkerforge/doc/source/Tutorials/Tutorial.rst

 The Brick Viewer is a GUI for testing purposes.

 After the installation you are ready to tinker!
-Take the DC Brick and connect a motor and a battery as shown the picture below (You can of course also use a power supply instead of the battery or e.g. a Servo Brick and a servo instead of the DC Brick and a motor):
+Take the DC Brick and connect a motor and a battery as shown the picture below (you can of course also use a power supply instead of the battery or e.g. a Servo Brick and a servo instead of the DC Brick and a motor):